 No employee of the County shall have any interest or accrue any benefits from any contract issued by the County.
 Employees shall fully disclose any indirect relationship or financial benefit relating to grants, programs, and contracts between the County and other organizations and individuals.

-16.1.7 Disclosure of Interest
+16.1.7 How to Know if You Have a Conflict of Interest